mattrrubino/ezdiff/README.md

 sudo make install
 ```

-To uninstall the library, simply run `make uninstall` from the project directory.
+To uninstall the library, simply run `sudo make uninstall` from the project directory.

 ## Usage